Rel Primer: Basic Syntax

 Rel does not require predefined schemas.
 When you create a base relation or a derived relation in Rel, the system automatically tracks the arity and type of the tuples in the relation.
 Unlike traditional database systems, you do not have to specify this information beforehand as a “database schema.”

-You can, however, enforce schemas if you want, in the form of integrity constraints that restrict the arity and types of relations, for instance.
-See Integrity Constraints for examples.
+You can, however, enforce schemas if you want.
+You can introduce integrity constraints that restrict the arity and types of relations, for instance.
+You can also use bound declarations.

 Uses of ,